Envirometrix/PredictiveSoilMapping/docs/Introduction.md

 which the largest portion of significant variation is often local and is related to individual hill slopes from ridge line to channel.
-Many hill slopes, especially in agricultural landscapes, have total lengths of from 50–100m.
-If the location of a point soil profile is only known with an accuracy of 100m, then, when overlaid on topographic data, that point may fall at almost any point on a typical hill slope from channel bottom to ridge top.
+Many hill slopes, especially in agricultural landscapes, have total lengths of from 50–100 m.
+If the location of a point soil profile is only known with an accuracy of 100 m, then, when overlaid on topographic data, that point may fall at almost any point on a typical hill slope from channel bottom to ridge top.